lauurasarabia/Hotel_Dashboard/README.md

 # IRONHACK FINAL PROJECT
 ## Hotel Dashboard Analysis
-These last years are really interesting for analyzing a business performance as the environment has changed a lot.
+These last years are really interesting for analyzing a business performance as the environment has significantly changed.
 For this reason, my final project is a business analysis of a hotel located in Spain.
 The period I decided to collect the data is from 2019 to 2022.

 ### Extraction